Bone spur treatment methods

 As we age, bone spurs become more likely to form in our bodies.
 Bone spurs, or osteophytes, are common extra growths of bone that can occur throughout the body, including in the spine, and can cause significant pain.
 Bone spurs often arise as a side effect of rheumatoid arthritis or osteoarthritis.
 Spinal arthritis is commonly known as osteoarthritis of the spine.

-Each vertebra of your spine is linked to adjacent vertebra via spinal discs and cartilage-lined facet joints.
-With age, the cartilage within facet joints degrades, exposing the bone beneath.
+Each vertebra of your spine is linked to an adjacent vertebra through spinal discs and cartilage-lined facet joints.
+As you age, the cartilage within facet joints degrades, exposing the bone beneath.
 This lack of smooth, protective cartilage around joints can make even the simplest movements extremely painful.
 To learn more about bone spurs and how to find relief from this condition, read the following article.

 What are bone spurs?

-Bone spurs are extra bone produced by the body in an attempt to repair itself in the presence of cartilaginous breakdown.
-Bone spurs are not pointed, however, as the name would imply.
+Bone spurs are extra bone produced by the body in an attempt to repair itself in the presence of a cartilaginous breakdown.
+However, it is a common misconception that bone spurs are pointed.
 Rather, they are smooth overgrowths around the joint surfaces.
-Despite the body’s intention, bones spurs do not help strengthen the spine; instead, they may delay spinal nerves as they exit the spinal column between the vertebrae and cause nerve compression.
-Nerve compression causes symptoms such as tenderness, throbbing, limited range of motion, and abnormal stiffness of the joints.
+Despite the body’s intention, bones spurs do not help strengthen the spine.
+Instead, they may delay spinal nerves as they exit the spinal column between the vertebrae and cause nerve compression.
+As a result, symptoms may develop such as pain, tenderness, throbbing, limited range of motion and abnormal stiffness of the joints.

-Treatment of spinal nerve compression caused by bone spurs often begins conservatively with rest, exercise, stretching, physical therapy and epidural steroid injections.
+Treatment of spinal nerve compression caused by bone spurs often begins conservatively with rest, low-impact exercise, stretching, physical therapy, chiropractic care and epidural steroid injections.
 None of these treatments remove bone spurs, but rather the treatments reduce nerve inflammation and pain.
 Therefore, the underlying cause remains, and pain and other symptoms can eventually return.